Tas Gas Review and Rates

 Tas Gas Rates

-Tas Gas Retail’s natural gas usage rates are a fraction of a cent higher than Aurora Energy’s rates.
-Business customers are also charged higher rates than residential customers.
+Tas Gas Retail’s natural gas usage rates are very similar to Aurora Energy’s rates.

 |Customer Type||Daily Supply Charge||Usage Charge|

-Tas Gas’s products are very straight forward.
+Tas Gas’s products are very straightforward.
 There are no gimmicks or discounts – what you see is what you get.
-You can see how Tas Gas compares with Aurora here.

 Tas Gas Rebates